 Art and Design/Design and Technology

 Children develop their creative, technical and evaluative skills while learning about the work and influence of artists and designers.
 This work is often closely linked to other subject areas.
 Each autumn term we have an Arts Week where each class focusses on a particular artist or theme and then shares their work with the rest of the federation.
+By the end of Year 6, all children will have worked with a professional artist, and visited a range of art galleries and museums.

 The teaching of PSHCE is delivered using the JIGSAW scheme of work.
 Personal, Social and Health Education, emotional literacy, social skills and spiritual development are taught across the year in lessons and whole-school assemblies.
+Raising aspiration is a key element to this work and we ensure children have the opportunity to visit secondary schools and universities, as well as take part in enterprise and charity work.

 Children learn French from Reception, first focussing on the spoken word and understanding the culture of French speaking countries.
 Across KS2, the skills of reading and writing are introduced.
+We aim to ensure all children have had the opportunity to work with a native speaker by the time they leave primary school.

 Our Religious Education curriculum is taught according to the Agreed Syllabus for Religious Education in Durham.
 Teachers teach R.E as a discrete subject, yet plan for cross-curricular links where appropriate.
 Our children develop skills across three areas: Knowledge and Understanding of Religion, Critical Thinking and Personal Reflection.
+Children have the opportunity to visit a range of places of worship as part of their learning.

 Below are the curriculum maps for each year group.
 Here at Beamish Primary, we sometimes combine two curriculum maps as a result of teaching mixed age classes.
 For example, Year 3 and 4 children may follow Year 3 curriculum one year and then Year 4 curriculum the following year as part of a mixed age class moving up throughout the school,